pixelworxio/livewire-workflows-testbench/README.md

 php artisan key:generate
 ```

-If not using SQLite, update .env w/ mysql credentials.
+If not using SQLite, update .env w/ your database credentials.

 ```bash
 php artisan migrate